atnwalk/testbed/README.md

 - Disable core dumps with `echo core >/proc/sys/kernel/core_pattern` as a privileged user when using AFL++ based fuzzers

-## Setup user, directories, permissions
+## Setup user, directories, and permissions

+**IMPORTANT:**
+Before preparing the host system please check whether your system matches has the required prerequisites.
+Refer to the "[Prerequisites](#prerequisites)" section to check these.

 **Note:** You can freely choose the username, uid, and gid.
 However, the uid and gid should match the ones in the `Dockerfile` otherwise you need to setup ACLs accordingly (not explained).